opsaaaaa/misstyped/README.md

 # TODO

-- [ ] write a component that renders a string in a way I can style each letter.
+- [x] renders a string in a way I can style each letter.
+- [x] basic typing functionality with visuals.
+- [x] make the demo presnetable.
+- [ ] deploy the demo somewhere.
+- [ ] save the users mistyped words somewhere.
+Maybe add user accounts.

+- [ ] add levels with different groups of words getting less common.
+- [ ] Add multi lingual support.
+Start with spanish.
+- [ ] make it look good with css
+- [ ] Add some basic functionality to lookup word and thier meaning.
+- [ ] add some scrolling behavor?

+- [ ] get typescript working properly.

 # DESIGN